Emiliano Tade: AmaZulu

 On 26 May 2018, Tade confirmed that he had completed a move to Absa Premiership club AmaZulu FC following a successful trial.
 Tade made his debut for Usuthu in a 1−0 win over Baroka FC on 4 August 2018.
 He quickly began to impress during his time in South Africa, forming a strong partnership with Bongi Ntuli and becoming widely regarded as one of the most dangerous forwards in the league.
 After a productive first half of the season where Tade scored seven goals in all competitions and won Player of the Month honours for November and December, he drew interest from the league's larger clubs.

 Mamelodi Sundowns

 On 31 January 2019, reigning champions Mamelodi Sundowns announced the signing of Emiliano Tade for an undisclosed fee - believed to be around 6 million rand - which also included the permanent transfer of Bongi Ntuli, previously on loan to AmaZulu, in the other direction.
 Mamelodi went on to win the title that season, with Tade contributing two goals in 12 appearances for Sundowns.

 His next season in South Africa was plagued by injury and personal issues; Tade failed to make an appearance for Sundowns, and eventually requested a release from his contract, citing constant injury struggles, homesickness and a wish to cease playing professionally.
 Tade agreed a mutual termination of contract, and he was officially released on 11 December 2019, returning to his family in New Zealand.

 Return to Auckland City

 On 13 January 2020, Auckland City confirmed that Tade had returned to the club alongside Tom Doyle.

+Auckland United

+On 6 March 2025, Auckland United announced the signing of Tade for the 2025 season.